kiskani/kiskani.github.io/_posts/2019-12-29-multi-armed-bandits.markdown

 date:   2019-12-28 20:39:11 -0800
 categories: multi-armed-bandits
 ---
 In this post, I will try to explain some interesting ideas around multi-armed bandits.
 I will implement the greedy exploitation algorithm along with the Upper Confidence Bound algorithm in Python for a simple multi-armed bandit problem.
+{% highlight python %}
+import numpy as np
+import math
+import matplotlib.pyplot as plt
+{% endhighlight %}
 Defining a simple multi-armed bandit as follows
 {% highlight python %}
 def multiArmedBandit(k):
     if k == 0: